Skenkel/skenkel.github.io/README.md

 Who am I?

-These days I focus on AI art.
+These days I focus on technology and art.
 I have a day job, (involving reliability and distributed systems), but that's not really what this is about.
-I've always been a weeb, and frankly I find I like using the most advanced techniques I can find for creative purposes, rather that explicitly productive purposes.
+I've always been a weeb, and that is a defining component of my aesthetic, so most of my art is exploring what that means.

 What happened to the old site?